-Announcements are made from the office each morning and afternoon as needed.
-In addition, parents/guardians are encouraged to view our school website at www.marionunit2.org and select Marion Junior High (MJHS) for pertinent information, as announcements are directly linked to our webpage and updated daily.
+Announcements are made from the office each morning and in the afternoon as needed.
+Parents are encouraged to view our school website at www.marionunit2.org, select MJHS, for pertinent information as announcements are directly linked to our webpage and updated daily.